Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Introduction

 \section{Introduction}

 Federated Learning (FL) has emerged as a key paradigm for privacy-preserving distributed learning, allowing a massive number of devices to collaboratively train a model without sharing raw data.
-In a standard FL setup, $N$ clients with private datasets coordinate with a central parameter server (PS), e.g., an edge or cloud node, by transmitting only model parameters or gradients \cite{FL_Iot_Survey,FL_survey}.
+In a standard FL setup, $N$ clients with private datasets coordinate with a central parameter server (PS), e.g., an edge or cloud server, by transmitting only model parameters or gradients \cite{FL_Iot_Survey,FL_survey}.
 The objective is to solve

-where $f_m(\mathbf{w})$ represents the local objective function of device $m$, and $F(\mathbf{w})$ is the global objective (loss) function.
-Problem \eqref{FL_prob} is typically solved by first-order methods (e.g., mini-batch SGD): in each round, the PS broadcasts the current model $\mathbf{w}_t$, devices compute local gradients on their data and transmit them wirelessly to the PS.
+$f_m(\mathbf{w})$ represents the local objective function of device $m$, and $F(\mathbf{w})$ is the global objective (loss) function.
+Problem \eqref{FL_prob} is typically solved by first-order optimization methods (e.g., mini-batch SGD): in each round, the PS broadcasts the current model $\mathbf{w}_t$, devices compute local gradients on their data and transmit them wirelessly to the PS.
 The PS then aggregates the received updates to obtain $\mathbf{w}_{t+1}$ and re-broadcasts it to begin the next round.
 This process repeats for multiple rounds until the global objective converges \cite{Fedavg}.

-Nevertheless, realizing FL over wireless networks requires iterative exchange of high-dimensional gradients over noisy, bandwidth-constrained wireless channels, and hence causes a major performance bottleneck.
-A growing body of work, therefore, studies FL over wireless with robustness to fading and noise \cite{OTA_FL,FL_fading,One_bit_FL,Biased_OTA_FL_ICC}, and proposes device-scheduling strategies that account for channel gain fluctuations \cite{Sched_policies,ADFL,BB_FL}.
-Among these, over-the-air (OTA) computation has emerged as a particularly scalable approach for wireless FL.
-OTA-FL works on the principle of waveform superposition on the multiple-access channel (MAC), whereby simultaneous transmissions yield ``single-shot" model or gradient aggregation at the PS, enabling fast FL updates \cite{OTA_FL,FL_fading,BB_FL}.
+Nevertheless, realizing FL over wireless networks requires iterative exchange of high-dimensional parameters over noisy, bandwidth-constrained wireless channels, thereby posing a major performance bottleneck.
+A growing body of work, therefore, studies FL over wireless channels with robustness to fading and noise \cite{OTA_FL,FL_fading,One_bit_FL,Biased_OTA_FL_ICC}, and proposes device-scheduling strategies that account for channel gain fluctuations \cite{Sched_policies,ADFL,BB_FL}.
+Among these approaches, over-the-air (OTA) computation has emerged as a particularly scalable solution for wireless FL.
+OTA-FL works on the principle of waveform superposition on the multiple-access channel (MAC), whereby simultaneous transmissions yield ``single-shot" parameter aggregation at the PS, enabling fast FL updates \cite{OTA_FL,FL_fading,BB_FL}.
 To ensure unbiased estimation via OTA aggregation, the typical requirement is to align phases and equalize scales via device \emph{pre-scalers} and a PS \emph{post-scaler}.
 Over fading MACs, this coherent aggregation effectively requires channel inversion at the devices, and hence the feasible pre-scaling is dictated by the ``weakest" device.